cawoodm/tennis/readme.md

+#Crafty Tennis

-This was an experiment in creating an HTML5 game using the Component-Entity-System paradigm.
+This is an experiment in creating an HTML5 game using the Component-Entity-System paradigm.

 <center>
 <img src="screenshot.png"/>